msalsbery/OpenSeadragonViewerInputHook/README.md

 Download [openseadragon-viewerinputhook.min.js](http://msalsbery.github.io/builds/openseadragonimaging/openseadragon-viewerinputhook.min.js) (or the un-minified [openseadragon-viewerinputhook.js](http://msalsbery.github.io/builds/openseadragonimaging/openseadragon-viewerinputhook.js))

 To use the plugin, add **openseadragon-viewerinputhook.min.js** after **openseadragon.min.js** to your site.
-This adds the **ViewerInputHook** class to the OpenSeadragon namespace.

 A **ViewerInputHook** object can be created and attached (if desired) to an [OpenSeadragon.Viewer](http://openseadragon.github.io/docs/OpenSeadragon.Viewer.html) two ways: